Architecture Blueprint // April 2026

 Key Takeaway

 10 steps from zero to production.
-Order matters — each builds on the last.
-Start with 5-7 tools and a simple loop, add permissions, ship your first skill, then optimize for cache stability.
-Follow the 7 rules religiously.
+7 non-negotiable rules.
+12 best practices extracted from 512K lines.
+Follow the sequence — each step builds on the last.
+Start with 5-7 tools and a simple loop, add permissions, ship your first skill, then optimize.

 Implementation Sequence